nghiangovan/smart-farming-adcs-rivalz/providers/README.md

 - Every time there is a request from the adaptors, it will retrieve and query the latest data, then refine it according to the required format and respond to the requester (smart contract request).

+- In addition, this AI agent also integrates auto detect modules if the data is not in the knowledge or vector database.
+It will call the APIs that are supported inside.
+In the future, auto search will be integrated.

 ```mermaid
 sequenceDiagram
 participant Uniswap Subgraph as Uniswap Subgraph